 Sunday, November 14, 2010 marked the groundbreaking for an $900,000+ new educational facility on the old Triumph Church property.
 Once again, building commenced the following week after breaking ground with the completion of the new Jackson E. Jones Memorial Chapel & Educational Center coming just prior to Pastor Williams’ 10th Pastoral Anniversary Observance in May 2011.
 The actual entrance and dedicatory services for the new facility was held Sunday, August 28, 2011 at 7:30am.
 Space in the new building was named and dedicated in honor of the 10th pastor, Jackson E. Jones, and two deacons greatly instrumental in our church’s Christian education existence and operations, Henry C. Bailey & Ivie R. Burch.

 Monday, February 2, 2015 marks another milestone in the life of our church; as on that date the church paid yet another mortgage in full!!
 This time it was the $900,000 payment of the Jackson E. Jones Memorial Chapel & Educational Center and done only 4 years after the building’s completion!!
 The Mortgage Burning Celebration was held Palm Sunday, March 29, 2015 @ 3:00PM.

-Additionally eight ministers have been ordained; Namely Bobby L. White, Sr., Pastor of New Judson Baptist Church, Panama City, Florida, Terrance D, Bulger, Pastor of Greater Peace Baptist Church, Ft.
-Walton Beach, Florida, V. Dion Gilbert, former Pastor of New Hope Missionary Baptist Church, Lynn Haven, Anthony M. Pilot, Pastor of Liberty Baptist Church, Callaway, Darryl Richardson, Pastor of Shiloh Missionary Baptist Church, Vernon, Florida, Dr. Roderick L. Robinson, Jr., Pastor of Greater Mt.
-Pleasant Missionary Baptist Church, Tallahassee, Florida, Dr. Tammy Anderson, Pastor of The House of Hope, Panama City, Florida and Terry Luckett, who is currently residing in Texas.
+Additionally ten ministers have been ordained; Namely Bobby L. White, Sr., Pastor of New Judson Baptist Church, Panama City, Florida, Terrance D, Bulger, Pastor of Greater Peace Baptist Church, Ft.
+Walton Beach, Florida, V. Dion Gilbert, Pastor of Mt.
+Sinai Missionary Baptist Church, Auburn, Alabama, Anthony M. Pilot, Young Adults Pastor of Macedonia Baptist Church, Panama City, Darryl Richardson, Pastor of Shiloh Missionary Baptist Church, Vernon, Florida, Dr. Roderick L. Robinson, Jr., Pastor of Greater Mt.
+Pleasant Missionary Baptist Church, Tallahassee, Florida, Dr. Tammy Anderson, Pastor of The House of Hope, Panama City, Florida, Nichole Corder, Pastor of The Word Church of Panama City, Florida, Terry Luckett, who is currently residing in Texas and 1st Lady Susan C. Williams.